marsdrums/test-tutorial/visual-quality/index.md

 L_o(\mathbf{x}, \omega_o) \approx L_e(\mathbf{x}, \omega_o) + \frac{1}{N} \sum_{i=1}^N f_s(\mathbf{x}, \omega_i, \omega_o) \cdot L_i(\mathbf{x}, \omega_i) \cdot \cos(\theta_i)
 $$

-Accepting an approximated result makes the rendering equation computable; we can get close to the real answer if we consider enough incoming light directions.
-The more directions we evaluate, the closer we get to the actual result.
+Accepting an approximated result makes the rendering equation computable; if we consider enough incoming light directions, we can get close to the real answer.
+The more directions we evaluate, the closer we get to the result.

 There's a rendering technique called ***Path Tracing*** which produces an approximate result of the rendering equation by making the number of incoming light directions finite.
 Such a technique is used to synthesize photo-realistic images: